 - Office/ Hospital Management

-Veterinary Technicians can also find work in a number of areas outside of clinical veterinary practice.
-A Bachelors degree in Veterinary Technology opens many more opportunities for the veterinary technician.
-Positions in teaching, industry, research, government and private business can be obtained.
+Veterinary technicians also find work in a number of areas outside of clinical veterinary practice.
+A Bachelor's degree in Veterinary Technology opens many more opportunities for the veterinary technician, including positions in teaching, industry, research, government and private business.

 ABOUT THE PROGRAM